David Obura: Career

 Obura has participated in a wide range of scientific and engagement/policy platforms at regional and global levels, with a focus on addressing sustainability challenges above and beyond a focus on biodiversity and conservation.
 These include establishing the Northern Mozambique Channel initiative with World Wildlife Fund and national partners, being part of initiatives such as the Global Partnership for Ocean's Blue Ribbon Panel (2013-2014), supporting the High Level Panel on Ocean Sustainability (2019-2022), the Africa-Europe Strategy Group on Ocean Governance (2023-27) and several World Economic Forum bodies, including the Friends of Ocean Action (2023-), Earth Decides (2023-) and the Global Futures Council on Natural Capital (2025-2026).
 He is on the Earth Commission (2019-), advisory boards for EAT (2025-27) and the Africa National Capital Alliance (2025-), and is on the Think 20 Task Force 5 on Climate Action and Just Energy Transition during South Africa's Presidency of the G20 in 2025.
-For his coral reef, ocean, and broad engagement, Obura has been awared: Fellow of the Western Indian Ocean Marine Science Association (2007), Kenyan national honour of Moran of the Burning Spear (MBS) (2021) and the Coral Reef Conservation Award of the International Coral Reef Society (2022).
+For his coral reef, ocean, and broad engagement, Obura has been awarded: Fellow of the Western Indian Ocean Marine Science Association (2007), Kenyan national honour of Moran of the Burning Spear (MBS) (2021) and the Coral Reef Conservation Award of the International Coral Reef Society (2022).